inspec/inspec/docs-chef-io/content/inspec/resources/podman.md

 end
 ```

-Or, if you want to query a specific `network`:
+Or, if you want to query a specific network:

 ```ruby
 describe podman.networks.where(id: "c7db653c4397e6a4d1e468bb7c6400c022c62623bdb87c173d54bac7995b6d8f") do